kubijaku/TouristicBuro/README.md

   <img src="https://github.com/kubijaku/TravelAgency/blob/main/ReadmeFiles/client_images/Login.png" alt="Login" width="800"/>
 </p>

 If you forget your password you can press the button "send email" under the username and password form.
-It will move you to [sign up](#reset-password) screen.
+It will move you to [reset password](#reset-password) screen.
 If you don't have an account you can register on [register page](#sign-up).

 ### Reset password